AndreeeasN/pp1-tekken-rundown/README.md

   ![About Page](assets/images/documentation/about-page.png/)
   - Further down on the page is a TEKKEN World Tour Promo, featuring the TWT 2022 logo as well as a trailer.<br>
   ![TEKKEN World Tour Promo](assets/images/documentation/about-page-twt.png)
+  - The background transitions from a calm blue to the signature TEKKEN red to bring the user's attention to the TWT Trailer.
   - The Promo also features a summary of the TEKKEN World Tour and a link leading to the official Bandai Namco E-sports portal.

 ### Mainline Games Page